 w(i+1) = w(i)+d(i)⋅η(i)

 Each algorithm comes with unique advantages and drawbacks.
 These are only a few algorithms used to train Neural Networks, and their functions only demonstrate the tip of the iceberg – as Deep Learning frameworks advances, so will the functionalities of these algorithms.

-If you’re interested to learn more about neural network, machine learning programs & AI, check out IIIT-B & upGrad’s PG Diploma in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about neural network, machine learning programs & AI, check out IIIT-B & upGrad’s Executive PG Programme in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.

 Neural Networks are multi-input, single-output systems made up of artificial neurons.
 A Neural Network's principal function is to convert input into meaningful output.
 A Neural Network usually has an input and output layer, as well as one or more hidden layers.
 All of the neurons in a Neural Network influence each other, thus they are all connected.
 The network can recognize and observe every facet of the dataset in question, as well as how the various pieces of data may or may not be related to one another.
 This is how Neural Networks can detect incredibly complicated patterns in massive amounts of data.